 Obtain a Boiler and Refrigeration installation permit

-Pressure vessels don’t need an installation permit, but before purchasing the unit you should contact your nearest BCSA office just in case it can’t be registered in BC.
+Pressure vessels don’t need an installation permit.
+However, before purchasing the unit contact your nearest BCSA office just in case it can’t be registered in BC.

 - To get your installation permit please prepare all the information in the Boiler Installation Permit Form 823 or Refrigeration Installation Permit Form 824 and:

 - Call our customer service line at 1-866-566-7233 or,

 - Mail or visit your nearest BCSA office.

 Please be prepared to pay the appropriate fee for your type of boiler, refrigeration system or pressure vessel: Boiler Fee Schedule.

 When you have finished your permitted installation, please submit a Boiler and Refrigeration Inspection Declaration Form 1449.

 Alterations and new equipment

 If you intend to bring a new boiler into British Columbia or alter existing equipment, you need to contact your nearest BCSA office to let us know.

 New equipment must be approved before you can apply for an installation permit.
 To learn more, see: Design Registration for boilers.